get-crypto/rub/doc/tor.md

 network.
 This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.

-You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `dash-cli help getnodeaddresses` for details.
+You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `rub-cli help getnodeaddresses` for details.

-## 1. Run Dash Core behind a Tor proxy
+## 1. Run Rub Core behind a Tor proxy

-The first step is running Dash Core behind a Tor proxy.
+The first step is running Rub Core behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

     -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy